Managing vs. Optimizing Your Workforce

 Doug Conant's quote is the perfect answer to this question.
 Executives and managers need to start paying attention to their biggest and most valuable asset in the contact center industry, and that is the agent.

-A proven method to influence agent behaviour is to use intrinsic motivators to leverage their natural desires for competition, collaboration, achievement, status, and recognition.
+A proven method to optimize employee engagement is to use intrinsic motivators to leverage their natural desires for competition, collaboration, achievement, status, and recognition.
 By incorporating these concepts into your agents' work environment, you will begin to see a drastic improvement in your contact center.
 The dark cloud will be lifted from over the heads of your agents and the team will finally be able to breathe in the fresh air of engagement.